lucentcosmos/SparkLogsAnalyzer/README.md

 This project is broken up into chapters with bite-sized examples for demonstrating new Spark functionality for logs processing.
 This makes the examples easy to run and learn as they cover just one new topic at a time.
-At the end, we put a few of these examples together to form a logs analyzer application.
+At the end, we assemble some of these examples to form a sample logs analyzer application.

 ###[Chapter 1: Introduction to Apache Spark](chapter1/README.md)